codetricity/oppkey_tester_ricoh_theta/doc/plan/features.md

 # Plan for Features

+## Thumbnail Listing

+Having problems listing thumbnails.
+Need to change the way the http requests are made as it's likely the THETA can't handle rapid requests.

 ## LivePreview

 Need to detect model and change code to get stream based on the model.